 Consuming CoA from the diet provides pantothenic acid to the body as it is hydrolyzed in the intestinal lumen into phosphopantetheine, pantetheine, and subsequently pantothenate.

 There is bacteria in the large intestine that is able to produce panthothenic acid.
-When dividing the gut biome into enterotypes (clusters of similarly acting bacteria) enterotype 1 appears to contain many enzymes capable of synthesizing pantothenic acid (as well as biotin, Vitamin C, and Vitamin B2).
+When dividing the gut biome into enterotypes (clusters of similarly acting bacteria) enterotype 1 appears to contain many enzymes capable of synthesizing pantothenic acid (as well as biotin, Vitamin C, and Riboflavin).